lingduoduo/System-Design/README.md

 Application Services
 AWS provides many options for running applications in the cloud.
 It provides you with the infrastructure for running the APIs, coordinating work across distributed application components, running microservices, and so on.
 In this section, you will look at the application services.

-Amazon API Gateway
-Amazon API Gateway is a fully managed service that provides developers with an easy, simple, scalable, flexible, pay-as-you-go service that handles all aspects of building, deploying, and operating robust APIs for application back-end services such as code running on AWS Lambda, applications running on Amazon EC2, or any web application.
-Amazon API Gateway handles several tasks involved in processing and accepting up to hundreds of thousands of concurrent API calls, including traffic management, access control, authorization, monitoring events, and API version management.

 AWS Step Functions
 AWS Step Functions is a fully managed service that enables users to efficiently and securely coordinate various components of distributed applications and microservices using visual workflows.
 This service provides a graphical interface for users to visualize and arrange the components of their applications, making it easy to run and build multiple layered step applications.